readthedocs/readthedocs.org/docs/user/guides/setup-single-sign-on-github-gitlab-bitbucket.rst

 * Select :guilabel:`GitHub, GitLab or Bitbucket` on the *Provider* dropdown.
 * Select :guilabel:`Save`

-.. warning:: Once you enable this option, your existing Read the Docs teams will not be used.
+.. warning:: Once you enable this option, your existing Read the Docs :doc:`/commercial/organizations` will not be used.

 Grant access to read private documentation
 ------------------------------------------